artydev/todoapp/README.md

-# blocnotes
+# Bloc Notes
-BlocNotes is a notes editor based on Jodit and backed by IndexDB.
+Bloc Notes is a notes editor based on Jodit and backed by IndexDB.